Bachelor of Arts in Multidisciplinary Studies

 Credits: 3

 Social Psychology is the scientific study of the way people’s thoughts, feelings, and behaviours are influenced by the real or imagined presence of other people.
 This course examines the predominant theories and research on individuals in a social context.
 Specific topics that are discussed include: understanding ourselves in relation to our social world, the self-concept, impression formation and management, attitudes and attitude change, interpersonal attraction, altruism, aggression, conformity, group dynamics, prejudice, and social psychology’s role in health, the environment, and the law.
-Pre/Corequisite: PSYC 104.
+Prerequisite: PSYC104

 Hours: 45